-Activity Evidence that supports this approach Challenge number Lie of ELKI AN to improve Over language interventions can have a Use of ELKLAN to improve Oral language interventions can have a 1, 4 listening, narrative and positive impact on pupils' language skills. vocabulary skills for Approaches that focus on speaking, disadvantaged pupils who listening and a combination of the two have relatively low spoken show positive impacts on attainment: language skills.
+Activity Evidence that supports this approach Challenge number addressed Use of ELKLAN to improve Oral language interventions can have a 1, 4 listening, narrative and positive impact on pupils' language skills. vocabulary skills for Approaches that focus on speaking, disadvantaged pupils who listening and a combination of the two have relatively low spoken show positive impacts on attainment: language skills.
 Oral language interventions EEF (educationendowmentfoundation.org.uk) Elklan Impact Reports Additional phonics sessions Phonics approaches have a strong 2 targeted at disadvantaged evidence base indicating a positive pupils who require further impact on pupils, particularly from phonics support.
 We have disadvantaged backgrounds.
-Targeted used school led funding to phonics interventions have been shown provide additional phonics. to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF Teachers either lead Tuition targeted at specific needs and 2, 4 targeted work or develop knowledge gaps can be an effective interventions delivered by method to support low attaining pupils teaching assistants to or those falling behind, both one-to-one: provide support for those One to one tuition EEF children currently not (educationendowmentfoundation.org.uk) meeting age-related And in small groups: expectations in maths and Small group tuition Toolkit Strand reading/writing Education Endowment Foundation EEF Use of SFA Reading Research has demonstrated that pupils Assessment Programme & using Tutoring with the Lightning Squad
+Targeted used school led funding to phonics interventions have been shown provide additional phonics. to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF

+Tuition targeted at specific needs and 2, 4

+knowledge gaps can be an effective

+method to support low attaining pupils

+or those falling behind, both one-to-one:

+One to one tuition EEF

+(educationendowmentfoundation.org.uk)

+And in small groups:

+Small group tuition Toolkit Strand

+Education Endowment Foundation EEF

+Research has demonstrated that pupils

+using Tutoring with the Lightning Squad

+make learning gains of between 3 and 5

+months in reading attainment.

+Tuition targeted at specific needs and 4

+knowledge gaps can be an effective

+method to support low attaining pupils

+or those falling behind, both one-to-one:

+One to one tuition EEF

+(educationendowmentfoundation.org.uk)

+And in small groups:

+Small group tuition Toolkit Strand

+Education Endowment Foundation EEF

-FFT Lightning Squad reading make learning gains of between 3 and 5 intervention to support months in reading attainment. bottom 20% of readers months in reading accuminent.
-Engaging with School Led Tuition targeted at specific needs and 4 Tutoring Programme to knowledge gaps can be an effective provide a blend of in school method to support low attaining pupils & after school tuition for or those falling behind, both one-to-one: pupils whose education has One to one tuition EEF been most impacted by the (educationendowmentfoundation.org.uk) pandemic.
-A significant And in small groups: proportion of the pupils Small group tuition Toolkit Strand receiving tutoring will be Education Endowment Foundation EEF disadvantaged.
-Use of Easter School to Tuition targeted at specific needs and 4 target PP children in year 6 knowledge gaps can be an effective for additional maths tuition method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF
+knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF Research has demonstrated that pupils using Tutoring with the Lightning Squad make learning gains of between 3 and 5 months in reading attainment.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand